Corporate behaviour: Technological

 Implementing technology within organisations could mean more virtual meetings and fewer face to face meetings.
 As a result, relationships between management and employees could weaken as a result of less face to face conversations.

 Legal

 Legislative rules such as tax may increase which would increase an organisations costs.
 Changes such as changing the way the organisation operates may have to be made in order to cover these extra costs.

 Environmental

+Corporate Environmental Responsibility aims to create goodwill for corporations in various ways, with regards to society.
 Environmental factors could be any factors which prevent damage to the environment.
 For example, remote work may be required to reduce the number of employees physically travelling to offices thus reducing greenhouse gas emissions.
 However, this may lead to isolation as communication is reduced, weakening corporate behaviour within firms.

 Stakeholder influence

 Businesses have many stakeholders who influence corporate behaviour.
 However, businesses who adopt the stakeholder theory are likely to appeal more to their stakeholders as they are showing their care and commitment towards them.
 This helps to strengthen the corporate behaviour within a firm and reduces the need for stakeholders to demand change.
+With the various factors affecting society and economy in modern times, stakeholders are increasingly showing an interest in Corporate Social Responsibility (CSR).
+Strategic CSR is also considered a marketing strategy and therefor a potential source of competitive advantage.